colinnewell/pcap2har-go/README.md

 This is a quick stab at a replacement for pcap2har written in Go.

-** This doesn't work very well yet.
-You're still better off using the python original at the moment. **

 This is not complete, and is largely been driven by occasions where I need to analyse packet captures.
 If you want a more complete program that does this look at https://github.com/andrewf/pcap2har.
 That is a